Zohaib-Sathio/Marketlytics-OneQuery/README.md

-# 🔍 RAG System with Google Drive, Gmail, and Slack Integration
+# 🔍 Org-Wide RAG System with Slack, Gmail, Google Drive & ClickUp Integration

-This project is a **Retrieval-Augmented Generation (RAG)** system that allows users to query and generate intelligent answers from their personal or organizational data sources: **Google Drive**, **Gmail**, and **Slack**.
-The system integrates document retrieval from multiple platforms, performs chunking, embeddings, vector storage, and uses LLMs to generate responses with strong context awareness.
+This project is an advanced **Retrieval-Augmented Generation (RAG)** system that allows users to query organizational knowledge across various tools; **Slack**, **Gmail**, **Google Drive**, and **ClickUp** and receive intelligent, context-aware answers.

+Built for internal teams, this system uses **query rewriting**, **vector-based retrieval**, and **LLMs** to deliver accurate and relevant responses from both structured and unstructured data.

 ---

-## 🚀 Features
+## 🚀 Key Features

+- ✅ **Query Transformation** – Reformulates vague or overly-specific queries to maximize retrieval accuracy.
-- ✅ **Google Drive Integration** – Fetch documents, PDFs, Google Docs and extract content for semantic search.
+- ✅ **Google Drive Integration** – Extracts content from PDFs and Google Docs for semantic search.
-- ✅ **Gmail Integration** – Parse and retrieve relevant email content to power context-aware responses.
+- ✅ **Gmail Integration** – Parses and stores relevant email content in vector DBs for long-term memory.
-- ✅ **Slack Integration** – Extract messages from specific channels and threads for use in semantic memory.
+- ✅ **Slack Integration** – Ingests messages and auto-generated reports from dedicated summary channels.
+- ✅ **ClickUp Integration** – Ingests task and project data from ClickUp; project names are intelligently mapped to other sources.
-- ✅ **ChromaDB + LangChain** – Store embeddings and enable fast vector search.
+- ✅ **Vector Database** – Stores embeddings in ChromaDB for fast and accurate retrieval.
-- ✅ **Multi-modal Input Sources** – Combine unstructured text from multiple sources into one RAG pipeline.
-- ✅ **LLM-Powered Answers** – Query over your documents using Large Language Models (LLMs) via LangChain.
+- ✅ **LLM-Powered Answers** – Uses LangChain + Gemini to synthesize insights from retrieved data.
-- ✅ **FastAPI + Streamlit Interface ** – Interact with the system via API or web UI.
+- ✅ **FastAPI (to be used) + Streamlit Interface** – Use via API or intuitive frontend for non-technical users.

 ---